 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 300 patients as carers (3% of the practice list), it had also achieved young carers charter accreditation in 2015.
+The practice had identified 102 patients as carers (1% of the practice list).
 Written information was available to direct carers to the various avenues of support available to them.